-Artist Dana Donaty is utilizing Studio 14 for a mural restoration project brought to her by the Delray Camera Shop.
-Panels from the mural will be painted and restored at Arts Warehouse before heading to their new location.
-As part of the residency exchange program, Dana will be hosting various workshops during her time here.
+Dana Donaty utilized Studio 14 for a mural restoration project brought to her by the Delray Camera Shop.
+Panels from the “Observations” mural were painted and restored at Arts Warehouse before they head to their new location.
+You can read more about the project via her featured article on the CRA’s website.
+As part of the residency exchange program, Dana hosted her Exploring Pareidolia and the Artist’s Process workshops during her time here.

 Her work explores the tensions between two worlds within the traditional American nuclear family, that of childhood and becoming a grown-up.
 With a cultural identity forged by family and friends gathering around television variety shows and news programs, Dana recontextualizes memories as content and medium into a new vocabulary to explore the self.
 Her intense color palette directly relates to the influence color tv had by making the audience feel like they were more ‘there’ and a part of her world.
 Color TV triggers imagination, raises curiosity and gathers millions around common themes.
 The collective experience of television and cartoons she explores summons the viewer to self-identify, creating a personal experience.